+Field Value type XA_STRING

 Field Value

-type XA_STRING

 format 8

 value comma-separated list of ICE network IDs

 Once the ICE answering party has established this text property on one of its windows, it initiates the rendezvous by sending an ICE_PROTOCOLS ClientMessage event to an ICE originating party's top-level window.
-This event has the following format and must only be sent to windows that have pre-registered the
+This event has the following format and must only be sent to windows that have pre-registered the ICE subprotocol in an ICE_PROTOCOLS property on their top-level window.

 Field Value

 message_type Atom = "ICE_PROTOCOLS"

 format 32

 data.l[0] Atom identifying the ICE subprotocol to speak

 data.l[1] Timestamp

 data.1[2] ICE answering party's window ID with ICE network IDs text property

-data.l[3] Atom naming text property containing the ICE answering party's ICE network IDs
+data.1[3] Atom naming text property containing the ICE answering party's ICE network IDs

-data.1[4] Reserved.
+data.l[4] Reserved.
 Must be 0.